 More about Vicki

-Vicki Kraft just completed her first-term serving as State Representative for the 17th Legislative District, Position 1.
-Two years ago when campaigning for this position, Vicki made a pledge to bring leadership, integrity and accountability to this office and focus on priorities to make our community a better place to live and work.
+Vicki Kraft is in her second-term serving as State Representative for the 17th Legislative District, Position 1.
+When campaigning for this position, Vicki made a pledge to bring leadership, integrity and accountability to this office and focus on priorities to make our community a better place to live and work.
 She has kept this pledge.

 Prior to running for office, Vicki worked as a Senior/Account Executive for major companies including Dell, Pillsbury and Frigidaire as well as small businesses.
 During the past ten years, while in the private sector she worked with K-12 school districts across the state, along with the State of Washington government agencies in Olympia.
 Through this experience Vicki realized the importance of improving the government culture to utilize taxpayer money more efficiently and serve the citizens more effectively.

 Previously, Vicki served as a non-profit consultant helping organizations secure funding to further their mission.
 In this capacity, she worked with Federal government agencies including the U.S. Faith-Based and Community Initiative Office.

 Vicki’s Community Involvement includes: Member, Greater Vancouver Chamber of Commerce; Boys and Girls Club; Clark County Veterans Assistance Center; Salvation Army; Teach One to Lead One; and Evergreen Bible Church.

 Vicki grew up in Michigan and graduated from Michigan State University with a B.A. in Advertising.
 She moved to Washington, her mother’s home state, in 2007 and lives with her husband Paul in Vancouver.